 Uses dates beyond January 2038.

 Specific interoperability issues can also require code changes.
-For example, if your application uses files that are larger than 2 gigabytes, you might want to convert the application to 64-bit.
+For example, if your application uses files that are larger than 2 GB, you might want to convert the application to 64-bit.

 In some cases, you might want to convert applications to 64-bit for performance reasons.
-For example, you might need the 64-bit registers to do efficient 64-bit arithmetic or you might want to take advantage of other performance improvements that a 64-bit instruction set provides.
+For example, you might need the 64-bit registers to perform efficient 64-bit calculations or you might want to take advantage of other performance improvements that a 64-bit instruction set provides.

-Audience – Application developers who intend to convert 32-bit applications to 64-bit applications and develop 64-bit applications on Oracle Solaris 11 and later versions.
+Audience – Application developers who are converting 32-bit applications to 64-bit applications and are developing 64-bit applications on Oracle Solaris 11.

-Required knowledge – Experience in developing applications in C and an understanding of the 32-bit and the 64-bit architectures.
+Required knowledge – Experience in developing applications in C and an understanding of 32-bit and 64-bit architecture.